 CMA Wellness News

-This spring, undergraduate student Stephen Dubetz completed his incredibly thoughtful research on mindfulness and musicianship.
+In the spring of 2018, undergraduate student Stephen Dubetz completed his incredibly thoughtful research on mindfulness and musicianship.
 In addition to his research paper, he created a pamphlet for the Mindfulness Club, which summarizes some of the history of mindfulness and its benefits.

 The CMA Wellness Initiative took its work on the road!
 On Saturday, February 10th, 2018, Dr. Emily Pence Brown and Dr. Lisa Martin presented at the Ohio Music Education Association annual conference in Columbus.
 Together, they discussed how music teachers can help their students identify and address stressors in the music classroom.
 Thank you for all that attended this session!